mswf/game-a-week/README.md

 https://github.com/InfiniteAmmoInc/Yarn

+### Lessons Learned
+I gained a much better understanding of the internals of a physics engine.
+However I made the mistake to think I had learned enough to even base a simple physics game on them.
+Because I had not internalized the formulas enough, I could not be flexible enough with the game.
+Every change I wanted to make to the balls behavior led me to read more about physics first.
+This slowdown killed the experimental flow for me.

 ## Week 03
 My objective this week was to start applying some of the lessons I learned last week.
 Because during the previous week I had found that my experience with physics was totally lacking, I just wanted to dive in and toy with formulas this time around.